Happy New Year!

 Bathroom refresh plans:

-We’re just going to leave the light fixtures in here (at least for now), but if you’re on the lookout for bathroom lights, I shared my favorite farmhouse vanity lights under $100 here and favorite bathroom sconces under $100 here.
+We’re just going to leave the light fixtures in here (at least for now), but if you’re on the lookout for bathroom lights, check out these posts on my favorite farmhouse vanity lights on a budget and favorite sconces on a budget.

 So there’s our list to small updates that should make the bathroom feel a bit more ‘us’.
 We tend to move into our houses and completely renovate bathrooms, so renting is a new challenge for us.

-If you are planning a bathroom renovation though (yay!), you can grab my bathroom renovation checklist in this blog post all about our big bathroom renovation at our other house.
+If you are planning a bathroom renovation though (yay!), check out our full bathroom renovation at our Milwaukee house.
+You can grab my bathroom renovation checklist in that blog post.
 It’s helpful so you don’t forget anything in the sometimes crazy process!

 You can see all of the other bloggers’ $100 room makeover plans below.
 If you want to join in the fun, too, do it!
 Just share your pics on Instagram with #100roomchallenge – bloggers and non-bloggers alike!